n3h3m/kirubai/content/2014-06-24-Is-it-good-for-the-man-to-be-alone.md

   [1]: http://biblehub.com/interlinear/genesis/2-18.htm
   [2]: https://dl.dropboxusercontent.com/u/104163136/kirubai.in/2014-06-24%20It%20is%20not%20good%20that%20the%20man%20should%20be%20alone/Genesis%202.18%20Interlinear%20Hebrew.png

-Considering this larger context I'm just smiling by remembering `1 Corinthians 7:1` & `Matthew 19:10`.
-Amen
+Considering this larger context NIV's interpretation diretly contradicts with `1 Corinthians 7:1` & `Matthew 19:10`.